MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/fonts.rst

 Principle
 ---------

-The internal font format is a simple and small bitmap format (EJF), accessible in the application by calling `ej.microui.display.Font.getFont()`_.
+The internal font format is a simple and small bitmap format (EJF).

-This built-in font engine:
+The built-in font engine used to render this format:

-* does not require any additional support in the VEE Port to be used as-is,
+* Does not require any additional support in the VEE Port to be used as-is.
-* has the same rendering whatever the VEE Port capacties,
+* Has the same rendering whatever the VEE Port capabilities.
-* has a very small footprint,
+* Has a very small footprint.
-* is fast,
+* Is fast.
-* doesn't need runtime memory allocation,
+* Doesn't need runtime memory allocation.
-* provides some offline tools to generate the font files (EJF),
+* Provides some offline tools to generate the font files (EJF).
-* allows to tune the footprint of the font files (pixel opacity levels and ranges),
+* Allows to tune the footprint of the font files (pixel opacity levels and ranges).
-* can be extended to provide additional features (such as a complex layout manager).
+* Can be extended to provide additional features (such as a complex layout manager).

 Its limitations are described in the following chapters.